jamesknelson/firebase-react-demo/README.md

 It's a simple Create React App project, but with a few extras:

 - Firebase functions are configured, along with a development server
-- Firebase hosting is set up, along with a predeploy script that builds your app
+- Firebase hosting, along with a predeploy script that builds your app
--

 ## Firebase scripts